-The draft place strategy creates a long-term vision for Macquarie Park.
+The place strategy creates a long-term vision for Macquarie Park.
 It is aspirational in nature, setting the scene for a staged approach to development and transformation.

-The draft place strategy has been developed under the Ryde Co-ordination Group (RCG), chaired by the Greater Sydney Commission's (Commission) North District Commissioner with the objective of better co-ordinating land use, infrastructure planning and delivery across the Ryde LGA.
+The place strategy has been developed under the Ryde Co-ordination Group (RCG), chaired by the Greater Cities Commission's (Commission) Eastern Harbour City Commissioner with the objective of better co-ordinating land use, infrastructure planning and delivery across the Ryde LGA.

-The Commission has been tasked by the NSW Premier to lead the accelerated delivery of key economic and innovation precincts across Greater Sydney, including Macquarie Park, and is working with industry leaders and state agencies to consider the best delivery mechanisms to help the area's industries and businesses to grow and thrive.
+The Commission has been tasked by the NSW Premier to lead the accelerated delivery of key innovation precincts, including Macquarie Park, and is working with industry and state agencies to consider mechanisms to help the area's industries and businesses to grow and thrive.

-To support this, the Department of Planning, Industry and Environment has analysed several barriers to growth relating to Macquarie Park's disconnection from the environment, road network capacity issues, the lack of quality public places and the limits to walking and cycling.
+To support this, the Department of Planning and Environment has analysed several barriers to growth relating to Macquarie Park's disconnection from the environment, road network capacity issues, the lack of quality public places and the limits to walking and cycling.